Poems published lately

 (published by Jeopardy Magazine)

-Still glow
+Still glow at dawn

 (with a nod to Albert Camus)